Bimaristan: Advancements in medicine

 With the development and existence of early Islamic hospitals came the need for new ways to treat patients.
-Bamiristans brought forth many groundbreaking medical advancements in Islamic culture during this time, which eventually spread to the entire world through trade and intellectual exchange.
+Bimaristans brought forth many groundbreaking medical advancements in Islamic culture during this time, which eventually spread to the entire world through trade and intellectual exchange.
 Distinguished physicians of this era pioneered revolutionary procedures and practices in surgeries, techniques, discoveries, and cures for ailments and the invention of countless medical instruments.
 Among the many developments stemming from Islamic hospitals were those designed to treat specific ailments, diseases, and anatomy.

 Al-Mawsili and Ibn Isa

 Ammar al-Mawsili, a 10th-century physician and ophthalmologist, developed a revolutionary treatment for cataracts.
 The practice included a hollow syringe (which he developed) and removing the cataract through suction.
 Although this procedure has further developed throughout the centuries, the basic treatment remains the same even today.

 Diseases of the eye were further explored during this era by ʻAli ibn ʻIsa al-Kahhal or Ibn Isa (died c.
 1038), who practiced and taught in the Al-Adudi Hospital in Baghdad.
 He wrote and developed the Tadhkirat al-kaḥḥālīn ("The Notebook of the Oculist"), which detailed more than 130 eye diseases based on anatomical location.
 The work was separated into three portions consisting of: